laraoci/runtime/docs/laraoci-Spec.md

 ## 17. Remaining Open Questions

 Questions 1–3 of the v2 draft are closed against primary sources and folded into §3.1, §3.2, and §7.1.
+Questions 1 and 3 of the v3 list - the `runtime` size budget and the `libmagickcore-*-extra` scope - are closed against **M1 measurement** and folded into §3.2 and §5; the numbers and method live in `docs/size-report-m1.md`.
 What is left is genuinely unresolvable from a desk.

-1. **Size budgets (§5).** The values are placeholders.
-M1 measures `runtime` on all three versions and freezes D17.
-The specific thing to watch is how much of the overrun is `libmagickcore-*-extra` rather than ImageMagick proper - that determines whether the hand-rolled apt install becomes necessary, and it is the input to the `-slim` variant decision.
-2. **Ghostscript purge durability.** The purge depends on `install-php-extensions` continuing to install Ghostscript as a normal package rather than pinning or holding it.
-The structure test catches a regression, but the failure would surface as a red build on an unrelated PR.
-Worth an upstream issue asking whether Ghostscript can be made opt-out.
+1. **Ghostscript purge durability.** The purge depends on `install-php-extensions` continuing to install Ghostscript as a normal package rather than pinning or holding it.
+M1 made this sharper, not softer: because the tree must be named explicitly (§3.2), a rename such as `libgs10` → `libgs11` breaks the build rather than silently leaving the interpreter behind - loud, but on an unrelated PR.
+The structure test is the backstop.
+Still worth an upstream issue asking whether Ghostscript can be made opt-out.
-3. **`libmagickcore-*-extra` scope.** DjVu, WMF, OpenEXR, and RAW decoders are parser surface no Laravel app asked for.
-Deferred to M1 evidence rather than pre-emptively engineered around.
-4. **PHP 8.6.** An alpha is already built upstream with full trixie coverage.
+2. **PHP 8.6.** An alpha is already built upstream with full trixie coverage.
 Confirm the intent to add it at GA as a fourth `supported` version - which takes the release matrix from 36 legs to 48 and makes the affected-images filter (§9.1) load-bearing rather than a nicety.
+3. **Budgets for the other five images.** `runtime` is frozen; `cli`, `fpm`, `builder`, `queue`, and `scheduler` still carry v2-draft placeholders that sit *below* their own parent.
+M2 and M3 measure and freeze them the same way.
+Not a desk question either - it needs the images to exist.